mgmike/mike_av_stack/README.md

   1. Train a cnn on my parameters
   1. Fix intensity scaling
   1. Add image detection
+  1. Make filter generic and not dependant on trackmanagement.
+This way I can use for Localization

 - Localization
   1. Move subscriber initialization into the scan matching constructor